cloudmesh/cloudmesh-mpi/doc/chapters/futures.md

 # Futures

-- [x] Jacques, Identify example to do
-- [x] Convert to png
-- [ ] Copy the include statement and add .py to examples folder. examples/julia/julia-futures.py
 - [ ] examples/julia/julia-numba.py
 - [ ] numba and modin (modin works on dataframes)
 - [ ] @jit(nopython=True) # Set "nopython" mode for best performance, equivalent to @njit